 - Agony Beam: Both the Agony Booth and the Agonizer are classic examples.

 - Beard of Evil: The Trope Maker and the Trope Namer.
-Ironically, Mirror Spock is just about the least evil person in the Mirror Universe, though his logical mindset still masks a sociopathic indifference to human emotion.
+Ironically, Mirror Spock is just about the least evil crewman in the Mirror Universe, though his logical mindset still masks a sociopathic indifference to human emotion.

 - Continuity Nod: Captain Pike is mentioned, as Mirror Kirk killed him to get his job.

-- A Day in the Limelight: For Uhura, along with (Mirror) Sulu and Chekov.
+- A Day in the Limelight: For Uhura and Scott, along with (Mirror) Sulu and Chekov.
 Not for nothing is this episode considered one of the show's finest ensemble pieces.